mounikab13/test_project/README.md

 using config file: ./guppy_basecaller -i -s -c using flow cell and kit: ./guppy_basecaller -i -s --flowcell --kit

-in this case I used RNA FAST5 files from Bham centre run1 of RNA with kit SQK-RNA001 and corresponding flowcell from guppy_basecaller --print_workflows FLO-MIN106 and FLO-MIN107
+in this case I used RNA FAST5 files from JHU centre run1 of RNA with kit SQK-RNA001 and corresponding flowcell from guppy_basecaller --print_workflows FLO-MIN106 and FLO-MIN107

 we can use config file rna_r9.4.1_70bps_hac based on SQK-RNA001